 How I catch the northern lights

-With the recent increase in solar activity, now is a great time to get outdoors and photograph the northern lights.
 This heavenly light show can be an extraordinary phenomenon to photograph if you are lucky enough to be aware that the auroras are active in your region in the first place.
-Solar activity, which drives the northern lights, occurs in 11-year cycles and 2013 is the peak of the current cycle.

-It has been awhile since the last solar maximum, when there were also some amazing light shows.
-Back then, digital photography was in its infancy and digital nighttime photographs were usually grainy and dark.
+During the last solar maximum, digital photography was in its infancy and digital nighttime photographs were usually grainy and dark.
 Today, however, digital camera quality has greatly improved, as has the ability to predict the time and intensity of auroras.
-With the start of a new cycle, the chances of capturing the elusive northern lights are better than ever.

 With just a few simple steps, you will easily capture the extraordinary aurora displays when they appear at your location.
 By being prepared, you will greatly increase your odds of capturing some of the most incredible astronomical phenomena that can be observed on Earth.
 As an old Roman Thinker stated: “Luck is what occurs when preparation meets opportunity.”